Functional L-Optimality Subsampling for Massive Data: Introduction

 The existing literature about subsampling mainly focuses on the models with scalar variables.
 For a linear regression, \cite{ma2015statistical} used the probabilities based on statistical leverage scores to randomly subsample data and established the asymptotic properties of the resultant estimators.
-Besides, a method named information-based optimal subdata selection (IBOSS) proposed by \cite{wang2019information} selects subsample data deterministically without involving random sampling.
-For a logistic regression, \cite{wang2018optimal} proposed a subsampling method based on the A-optimality criterion, \cite{wang2019more} proposed a Poisson subsampling method \citep{kiefer1959optimum} based on the subsamples taken according to the optimal subsampling probabilities developed in \cite{wang2018optimal} and \cite{cheng2020information} used the IBOSS method to make subsampling. \cite{ai2018optimal} investigated the optimal subsampling method under the A-optimality criterion (OSMAC) for generalized linear models.
-A Poisson subsampling method based on the A-optimality or L-optimality criterion was used for maximum quasi-likelihood estimation in \citep{yu2020optimal}. \cite{wang2020optimal}, \cite{fan2021optimal} and \cite{ai2020optimal} used the subsampling method for quantile regressions.
+A method named information-based optimal subdata selection (IBOSS) proposed by \cite{wang2019information} selects subsample data deterministically without involving random sampling.
+For a logistic regression, \cite{wang2018optimal} proposed a subsampling method based on the A-optimality criterion. \cite{wang2019more} introduced a Poisson subsampling method \citep{kiefer1959optimum} based on the subsamples obtained by the optimal subsampling probabilities developed in \cite{wang2018optimal}. \cite{cheng2020information} used the IBOSS method to make subsampling for logistic regression. \cite{ai2018optimal} investigated the optimal subsampling method under the A-optimality criterion (OSMAC) for generalized linear models.
+A Poisson subsampling method based on the A-optimality or L-optimality criterion was used for maximum quasi-likelihood estimation in \cite{yu2020optimal}. \cite{wang2020optimal}, \cite{fan2021optimal} and \cite{ai2020optimal} used the subsampling method for quantile regressions. \cite{wood2017generalized} developed scalable methods for estimating generalized additive models with the marginal discretization of model predictors to reduce memory footprint.
 We refer the readers to \cite{yao2020review} for a recent review of optimal subsampling methods of massive data when both of the response and predictors are scalar.

-It is worth mentioning that there is almost no work to study the functional regressions in the field of subsampling systematically.
-However, in applications, especially in the clinical, biometrical, epidemiological, social and economic fields, many variables are measured or observed at multiple times or positions.
-This kind of variable is therefore called a functional variable, and the data for the variable are called functional data \citep{Ramsay02, Morris15}.
-One of the most important functional regressions is the functional linear model, which describes the relationship of some functional covariates and scalar responses \citep{cardot1999functional,cardot2003spline, hall2007methodology, hilgert2013minimax, jiang2011functional,jiang2020,li2020inference}.